PanDAWMS/panda-server/README.txt

 Release Note

 current
+  * changed broekrage not to use LOCALGROUPTAPE
+  * fixed link to new pandamon in Notifier
   * modified copyArchive for JEDI reassignment
   * removed RETURNING from propagateResultToJEDI
   * changed the brokerage to use maxmemory